TheIIIrd/al-cpp-lab-0-test-field/README.md

 sudo pacman -S gcc
 ```

 > _P.S.
-These systems use clang by default.
+FreeBSD, OpenBSD, MacOS use clang by default.
 I'm sure there will be no problems using it._
-> Clang ++ should already be pre-installed in FreeBSD, OpenBSD, MacOS.
+> _Clang++ must be pre-installed on these systems._

 ### License
 GNU GENERAL PUBLIC LICENSE Version 3